AxelBackman/A-search-algorithm-for-public-transport-network/README.md

+# A* search algorithm for public transport network

 Resources contains 1 days data from SL, Stockholm, Sweden's public transport network.

 Src contains code to read the files, create Stop objects that represent nodes and edges between the stops.